VinodUdhwani/GitHub-Repo/README.md

 # GitHub-Repo
-This is first repo for learning purpose to learn git and github
+This is first repository for learning purpose to learn git and github
 <br>
 Author- Vinod Udhwani